 William Blair Remains a Buy on Rocket Pharmaceuticals (RCKT)

-Currently, the analyst consensus on Rocket Pharmaceuticals is a Strong Buy with an average price target of $38.67, implying a 101.4% upside from current levels.
-In a report released today, Chardan Capital also reiterated a Buy rating on the stock with a $33.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Rocket Pharmaceuticals with a $33.00 average price target, a 93.0% upside from current levels.
+In a report issued on March 5, Chardan Capital also reiterated a Buy rating on the stock with a $33.00 price target.

 See today’s analyst top recommended stocks >>